nathanmandell99/QuickTask/README.md

 From here, press `w` in the CLI to open the web version.
 To view the app version, it is simplest to use [Expo Go](https://expo.dev/go), which can be installed from the App Store or the Play Store.
 Once Expo Go is installed, open it and select "Scan QR Code."
-Scan the QR code printed on the CLI after having completed step 3, and QuickTask will be opened.
+Scan the QR code printed in the terminal after having completed step 3, and QuickTask will be opened.
 Note that the mobile device running Expo Go must be connected to the same WiFi network as the system running `npx expo start`.